matthew-robertson/banned-word-tracker/README.md

 The bot monitors all messages for a message like the word the server has banned (specifically, case-insensitive, accent-insensitive, ensuring there are word-breaks on either side of the phrase).
 The bot will reset the server's timer if it finds a message containing a match, and call the user out publically.
 After calling out one user, the bot will silently reset the counter until a customizable amount of time has passed.

-The default banned word is "vore", and the default timeout is half an hour.
+The default banned word is "defaultbannedword", and the default timeout is half an hour.
 The bot provides a few commands which are available to all users:
 * "!vthelp" - List all available commands.
 * "!vt" - Will list how long the server has gone without saying each currently banned word.